Updated on October 25, 2024

 The role of these council committees or task forces is to make recommendations to the City Council.
 It is purely advisory.
 However, the council committee or task force will “vote” on what recommendation to make.
 These votes are different from City Council votes in that they have no power to enact a law.

-The draft ordinance, with or without revisions, is then formally presented back to the City Council along with any recommendations that have come from respective groups in the process.
+The draft ordinance, with or without revisions, is then formally presented back to the City Council along with any recommendations made by respective groups during the process.

-Then the ordinance must go through a series of what cities call readings, which are separate votes on separate dates to adopt the ordinance.
+Then, the ordinance must undergo a series of readings, which are separate votes on separate dates to adopt the ordinance.
 City councils typically require one to three readings, depending on the jurisdiction.
-At each reading before the final vote, there is an opportunity for the public to give feedback and for the council to revise the ordinance in some way.
+At each reading before the final vote, the public can give feedback, and the council can revise the ordinance in some way.

-At each reading, there is an opportunity for the public to give feedback on the proposed ordinance and for revisions to be made.
-There is even the possibility that the draft ordinance will be sent back to the starting point to go through the entire process again until the City Council has an ordinance they’re satisfied with.
+At each reading, the public has an opportunity to give feedback on the proposed ordinance and make revisions.
+The draft ordinance could even be sent back to the starting point to go through the entire process again until the City Council is satisfied with it.

 “It’s not a linear process,” said Alexa Nota, COO of Rent Responsibly, “but as long as you’re familiar with this, generally, it makes it a lot easier to follow along.”

 In some cities, the final reading means the ordinance is adopted as law.
 In other cities, the ordinance needs the mayor’s signature to be finalized.
-The mayor might also have veto power, depending on the city.
+Depending on the city, the mayor might also have veto power.

 An adopted ordinance will move forward to implementation and enforcement.
-Implementation is often a long process, sometimes longer than the ordinance development process was.
+Implementation is often a long process, sometimes longer than the ordinance development process.

 Public engagement from STR hosts and property managers is required

 Public feedback is a mandatory part of the ordinance-making process.
-There will be multiple opportunities and methods of sharing your input, including speaking at a public hearing or submitting written comments, and participating in surveys.
+There will be multiple opportunities and methods of sharing your input, including speaking at a public hearing, submitting written comments, and participating in surveys.

 As an STR operator, it’s crucial to be involved in the public input process.